 - Exercises that combine stretching and strengthening are crucial.

-- As soon as you feel comfortable, start piriformis stretching exercises.
-But only when discomfort permits.
+- As soon as your child feels comfortable, start stretching exercises.
+But only when pain permits.

 - Flexibility enhancement lessens strain on the nerve.
-It should therefore lessen discomfort.
+It should therefore lessen pain.

 - Your child may also start doing exercises to build up hip muscles, particularly the piriformis.
 As a result, the muscle will get stronger and better able to handle any demands imposed on it in the future.

-- Using muscular energy strategies is a great approach to increasing muscle stretch.
+- Children should use muscular energy strategies to increase muscle stretch.